 In a city filled with ancient symbols, legendary landmarks and antiquity of the Christian faith, it’s bewildering where to begin from.
 For many, especially Brits, Rome is the ideal spot to go for a quick weekend break and stroll through the entire ‘walkable’ city.
 Some places are practically unmissable tourist spots of Rome, for example, the Colosseum, the Pantheon and the Spanish Steps.
 To enable you to design your itinerary, we’ve composed this guide of the best places in Rome, with all the must-see attractions and focal points.
+If you are planning a visit to Rome the Leonardo da Vinci International Airport (FCO) serves to all the major international flights landing in Rome.
 Let’s discover some of the popular places to visit in Rome.

 The Colosseum is one of the most popular authentic must-see hotspots in Rome.
 Its development began by the head of Vespasian of the Flavian tradition in 72 AD and was completed by his son Titus in 80 AD.
 The curved amphitheatre could hold up to 50,000 spectators who would do anything to watch combatants fight as individuals be freely executed and appreciate different types of stimulation.
 This solid stone structure was the biggest amphitheatre in the Roman Empire.
 It is viewed as one of Rome’s most noteworthy buildings and design accomplishments.